 When contempt begins to overwhelm your relationship you tend to forget entirely your partner’s positive qualities, at least while you’re feeling upset.
 You can’t remember a single positive quality or act.
 This immediate decay of admiration is an important reason why contempt ought to be banned from marital interactions.

 Contempt erodes the bond that holds a couple securely together.
 It’s impossible to build connection when your relationship is deprived of respect.
+The existence of contempt is the biggest predictor of divorce.

 What does contempt look like?